ericreeves/packer-terraform-demo/README.md

 - Update *web_app.tf* and set *hcp_channel* to *production*.
 - ```terraform plan```
 - ```terraform apply```
+- View cat pictures in the URL output by Terraform.
 - Profit!

 ### Various repositories were borrowed from to construct this demo.